gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 {% image frame1-byte-outlines.png %}

 To compute the current generation of Game of Life, the previous generation must remain in-tact.
-This means that at any point in time, the current and previous generations are in memory.
+This means that at any point in time, the current and previous generations are both in memory.
 Bitwise XOR-ing each byte of the current generation with each byte of the previous generation is a quick way to find out which bytes have changed.

-Here's the second generation above with the bytes blacked-out if their bitwise XOR with the previous generation is 0.
+Here's the second generation above with bytes blacked-out if the bitwise XOR with the corresponding byte in the previous generation is 0 (ie. there was no change in that byte between the two generations).

 <div class="nes-screenshot">
 {% image frame1-byte-outlines-xor.png %}